tarwn/lessthandot-hugo/blogs/content/posts/2009-06-10-avoid-conversions-in-execution-plans-by.md

 As you can see no conversions here

-Now let&#8217;s take a look at how we can take the dynamic query from before and use sp_executesql to get rid of conversions
+Now let's take a look at how we can take the dynamic query from before and use sp_executesql to get rid of conversions

 Run this query